Fulbright Program

 The Fulbright Program, including the Fulbright–Hays Program, is one of several United States cultural exchange programs with the goal of improving intercultural relations, cultural diplomacy, and intercultural competence between the people of the United States and other countries through the mutual exchange of persons, knowledge, and skills.
-The program was founded by United States Senator J. William Fulbright in 1946, and has been considered as one of the most prestigious scholarships in the United States.
+The program was founded by United States senator J. William Fulbright in 1946, and has been considered as one of the most prestigious scholarships in the United States.

 Via the program, competitively selected American citizens including students, scholars, teachers, professionals, scientists, and artists may receive scholarships or grants to study, conduct research, teach, or exercise their talents abroad; and citizens of other countries may qualify to do the same in the United States.
 The program provides approximately 8,000 grants annually, comprising roughly 1,600 grants to U.S. students, 1,200 to U.S. scholars, 4,000 to foreign students, 900 to foreign visiting scholars, and several hundred to teachers and professionals.

 The Fulbright Program is administered by cooperating organizations such as the Institute of International Education and operates in over 160 countries around the world.
 The Bureau of Educational and Cultural Affairs of the U.S. Department of State sponsors the Fulbright Program and receives funding from the United States Congress via annual appropriation bills.
 Additional direct and in-kind support comes from partner governments, foundations, corporations, and host institutions both in and outside the U.S. In 49 countries, a bi-national Fulbright Commission administers and oversees the Fulbright Program.
 In countries that have an active program but no Fulbright Commission, the Public Affairs Section of the U.S. embassy oversees the Fulbright Program.
-More than 370,000 people have participated in the program since it began; 62 Fulbright alumni have been awarded for a Nobel Prize; 88 have won Pulitzer Prizes.
+More than 370,000 people have participated in the program since it began; 63 Fulbright alumni have been awarded a Nobel Prize; 93 have won Pulitzer Prizes.